pkpatricia/barrel-dev-best-practices/css.md

 ###Javascript
 Never select an element in javascript by a standard class, especially one that has properties defined on it.
 Always use `.js-` prefixes so that other developers know what classes are being used in CSS, and which are used in JS.

-###Breakpoints
-Breakpoints should be kept in their own partial for ease of use.
-They should be defined based on the content, not devices, and you [should use EMs](http://blog.cloudfour.com/the-ems-have-it-proportional-media-queries-ftw/) where possible.
-With SASS it's easy to convert [pixels to EMs.](https://github.com/estrattonbailey/svbstrate/blob/master/src/base/_breakpoints.scss)

 ### Animation ([more](http://www.html5rocks.com/en/tutorials/speed/high-performance-animations/))
 * Use transitions for simple changes from one style to another.
 Use keyframe animations for more complex scripted actions.